by Rob Cox, August 27, 2011

 Installing a Replacement In Ground Vinyl Pool Liner: Installing your own in ground vinyl liner is quite a job, but if you have a handy streak running through you, it can be easily accomplished.

 NOTE: This is intended to be a simple explanation of how to install an inground vinyl pool liner.
-We suggest that you seek more information to be fully informed before installing your own vinyl pool liner.
+Read our Complete Guide to In-Ground Liner Installations, before installing your own vinyl pool liner.

 - Drain pool, use a razor knife to remove the old liner in manageable sections.